rung/monkeylang/README.md

 # Monkey language
 - This is Monkey language interpreter and compiler from Thorsten Ball's book.
-  - and original x64 compiler from Monkey bytecode to x64 assembly.
+  - and my original x64 compiler from Monkey bytecode to x64 assembly.

 ### Assembly Compiler(WIP)
 - I am writing compiler from monkey to x64 assembly now.